Flynn not masked in report on key calls with Russian ambassador: source

 LIST OF OFFICIALS WHO SOUGHT TO 'UNMASK' FLYNN RELEASED: BIDEN, COMEY, OBAMA CHIEF OF STAFF AMONG THEM

 The timeline of that activity already strongly suggested that the numerous, recently revealed requests to "unmask" Flynn pertained to other reports.
-A source noted that Flynn’s calls with Kislyak took place during the presidential transition period on Dec.
+The source noted that Flynn’s calls with Kislyak took place during the presidential transition period on Dec.
 22, 2016 and Dec.
 29, 2016.
 The source then noted that a majority of the known Flynn unmasking requests from top Obama officials came prior to Flynn’s calls with Kislyak on those dates.

 According to the list of officials involved in requests to unmask Flynn's name, which was declassified by acting Director of National Intelligence Richard Grenell last week and made public by GOP senators, former U.S. Ambassador to the United Nations Samantha Power made five unmasking requests prior to Flynn’s first call with Kislyak — spanning Nov.
 30, 2016 and Dec.
 14, 2016.
 Power later made requests on Dec.
 23, 2016 and Jan.
 17, 2017.